ChironSZTE/cave-of-chiron/_pages/topics/docker/containers.md

 tag: Docker
 ---

-Containers facilitate running your software isolated from your Host system, and also from other containers.
+Containers are the objects that run your software, isolated from the system and other containers, and store its mutable state.
 They also store a reference to the container image from which they were instantiated, and all of the files and container configuration that were changed compared to the image.